nadav-galili/my-poker-app/README.md

 you can see players stats , games played , profit etc.

-Choose players to participate in the game
+Choose players to participate in the game.

 keep track of real live games and see players profits live.